ExpressionEngine/ExpressionEngine-User-Guide/docs/general/system-configuration-overrides.md

     $config['cli_enabled'] = 'n';

+WARN: **Important:** The CLI is available to every user that has SSH or terminal access to your site's webserver.
+It does not handle authorization inside ExpressionEngine and is relying on your server's authorization method instead.

 ### `code_block_pre`

 Custom markup to use wrap `[code]` blocks, works with `code_block_post` below to wrap the standard `<pre><code>...</code></pre>` with your custom markup.